Syria Crisis Appeal

 The situation is shocking.

-Half the country is displaced and more than 4.9 million people are now refugees.
-More than 400,000 people have been killed.
+Half the Syrian population have had to flee their homes, and more than 4.9 million people are now refugees.

-The UN has described Aleppo as 'a slaughterhouse'.
+The UN has warned of a 'looming humanitarian catastrophe' as 60,000 people are trapped in besieged towns.
 Syria needs a sustained ceasefire immediately to stop the killings of innocent civilians and allow people to get the humanitarian aid they so desperately need.

 We’re working with our partners in Syria, Lebanon and Iraq, providing support to some of the most vulnerable Syrian refugees.